Aske Skovmand Bosselmann

 2004: Volonteer at Biological Station Jatun Sacha, Ecuador.
 Projects: Ecotype surveying expedition to the Sumaco Volcano for the Ecuadorian Ministry of Environment; field work assistant.

-Costa Rica, Colombia, Nicaragua, Ecuador, Thailand, Malaysia, Kenya, Tanzania for a total of two years+.
+Costa Rica, Colombia, Nicaragua, Ecuador, Kenya, Tanzania, Ghana, Vietnam, Thailand, Malaysia, Angola for a total of 2.5 years+.

 Languages Danish (Mother tongue), English (Fluent), Spanish (Proficient)